MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-o365-to-o365.md

 ## Planning

 Planning is the most difficult part of a migration.
 It is also one of the most critical phases to get correct.
-To have a smooth and stress-free migration, you must gather relevant organizational information, determine project timelines, and mitigate any surprises that may appear.
+To have a smooth and stress-free migration, you must gather relevant organizational info, determine project timelines, and mitigate any surprises that may appear.

-### Gathering information
+### Gathering info

-Before migration, it is important to gather all the information you need to run the migration smoothly.
-Make sure you have confirmed the information from the following checklist.
+Before migration, it is important to gather all the info you need to run the migration smoothly.
+Make sure you have confirmed the info from the following checklist.

-**Migration information checklist**
+**Migration info checklist**

 - Number of users to migrate
 - Data ownership